zama1024/DOMinator/README.md

 #### `remove`

-Remove each `DOMNodeCollection` element from the DOM.
+Removes each `DOMNodeCollection` element from the DOM.

 #### `attr`